vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 # How Checkout works for WooCommerce

-With [Vipps' official WooCommerce plugin](https://wordpress.org/plugins/woo-vipps/), it's easy to start accepting payments with Vipps, VISA or MasterCard through Vipps Checkout.
+With [Vipps' official WooCommerce plugin](https://wordpress.org/plugins/woo-vipps/), it's easy to start accepting payments with Vipps, VISA, or MasterCard through Vipps Checkout.

 <!-- START_HIDDEN_IN_GITHUB